radiovisual/media-walker/README.md

 # Example Setup

-Here is an example of launching the movie **inception.mp4** using the subtitle file called **inception.srt**.
+Here is an example of launching the movie **inception.mp4** using the subtitle file called **inception-subs.srt**.
 Each command is launched in a *seperate terminal window*:

 ```
 /Applications/VLC.app/Contents/MacOS/VLC --extraintf telnet --telnet-password mediawalker file://inception.mp4